isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 Where:

 * enable-monitoring
-    Enables event data aggregation for reporting, statisitcs, and alarms.
+    Enables event data aggregation for reporting, statistics, and alarms.
 Defaults to false.
 * interval-width-secs
     The amount of time, in seconds, that individual task durations are accumulated into an aggregate before it is reported.
 Default is 60 seconds.